MirzaBesic/Fetch-Login-Page/README.md

 Download entire repository into a local folder (Node_modules dependencies are not included in GitHub repository due to size)

-Via terminal (i.e. text/powershell/command line), change directory to top level of downloaded repository
+In the terminal (i.e. text/powershell/command line), change directory to top containing folder of downloaded repository. ("cd <file path to top folder> (where src and public folders are)")

-In the terminal, install dependencies included in package.json / package-lock.json. **Install dependencies by calling "npm install" from the terminal **
+In the terminal, install dependencies included in package.json / package-lock.json. *Install dependencies by calling "npm install" from the terminal*

-In the terminal, run "npm start" to launch localhost deployment of web page
+In the terminal, run "npm start" to launch localhost deployment of web page - a webpage should launch in default browser

 # Misc notes on project